date. Spring 2012

 location.
 Dallas, Texas, U.S.A.

-My Role: Lead Instructor of Refugee Empowerment Services at Catholic Charities of Dallas
+My Role: Lead Instructor and Design Research, Refugee Empowerment Services at Catholic Charities of Dallas

 Problem: Catholic Charities of Dallas was floating around the idea of building a community garden in the Vickery Meadow neighborhood, where many of the organization's refugee clients live.
 However, we wanted to get a sense of the community's interest and how the project could be sustained.